dbeck/lossyq_rs/README.md

 # lossyq for Rust

-`lossyq` is a single-publisher, single-publisher queue with certain characteristics:
+`lossyq` is a single-publisher, single-subscriber queue with certain characteristics:

 - at the creation of the queue, you need to decide how big the queue need to be
 - the queue will be allocated at creation time with the specified amount of elements (see notes below)